Tykky/toto-betting/documentation/userguide.md

 ## Adding horses (Admin access only)

-### This feature is not implemented yet

 Horses can be added by clicking "Add horses" click.
 Each horse is given name, breed, "tier" and description.
 Tier determines how good contender each horse is.
-Horses climb up the tier-ladder by winning races and by losing they go down the ladder.
-This is similiar to generic [ELO-rating system](https://en.wikipedia.org/wiki/Elo_rating_system).
 Admin is able to delete horses from this page also, (when horses retire, this might be useful).